lix-project/lix/src/nix/flake.md

   The `ref` attribute defaults to resolving the `HEAD` reference.

-  The `rev` attribute must denote a commit that exists in the branch or tag specified by the `ref` attribute, since Nix doesn't do a full clone of the remote repository by default (and the Git protocol doesn't allow fetching a `rev` without a known `ref`).
+  The `rev` attribute must denote a commit that exists in the branch or tag specified by the `ref` attribute, since Lix doesn't do a full clone of the remote repository by default (and the Git protocol doesn't allow fetching a `rev` without a known `ref`).
 The default is the commit currently pointed to by `ref`.